 The course starts and ends in Athens.
-Transportation between Athens, Thessaloniki, Naxos and Crete as well as during day excursions is included in the course fee.
+Transportation between Athens and the rest of the course’s destinations, as well as during day excursions is included in the course fee.

-While in Athens, students are housed within walking distance of the CYA Academic Center in either CYA student apartments located in the Pangrati neighborhood of central Athens or in hotel accommodations arranged by CYA.
-CYA apartments are simply furnished and equipped with a full kitchen and air-conditioned bedrooms.
-Towels, linens and housekeeping service will be provided.
-Hotel accommodations in Athens or while travelling will be in simple 2- or 3-star hotels, double- or triple-occupancy, in air-conditioned rooms with breakfast included.
+Students are housed within walking distance of the CYA Academic Center in either CYA student apartments located in the Pangrati neighborhood of central Athens or in hotel accommodations arranged by CYA.
+CYA apartments are simply furnished and equipped with a full kitchen and air-conditioned bedrooms; towels, linens and housekeeping service will be provided.
+Hotel accommodations will be in simple 2- or 3-star hotels, double- or triple-occupancy, with air-conditioned rooms.